jchen9619/Employment-Growth-and-Office-Property-Values/README.md

 </p>

 **Conclusion** <br>
-Occupations that have seen the fastest growth in Number of jobs for an occupation per 1,000 jobs in a given area (**JOBS_1000**)and Total employment (**TOT_EMP**) have the largest impact on accelerating the growth of office property values.
+Occupations that have seen the fastest growth in number of jobs for an occupation per 1,000 jobs in a given area (**JOBS_1000**)and total employment (**TOT_EMP**) have the largest impact on accelerating the growth of office property values.
 The following occupations have experienced the highest 10-year annualized growth in these two metrics nationally.
 Corporate migrations in these industries have likely had the most impact on a MSA's office real estate value:

 - Healthcare Support
 - Transportation and Material Moving